ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 Users accessing HPCC's infrastructure mainly for file transfers and data sharing want to follow the corresponding instructions on the [Data Sharing](https://hpcc.ucr.edu/manuals/hpc_cluster/sharing/#file-transfers) page.
-Note, users with data sharing accounts have to provide their public [SSH Key](#ssh-keys) when accesing the system for the first time by following the instructions in the [SSH Key](#ssh-keys) section above.
+Users with accounts restricted to data sharing have to provide their public [SSH Key](#ssh-keys) when accesing the system for the first time by following the instructions in the [SSH Key](#ssh-keys) section above.